 - Military: Candidates must be recent graduates (in the last 4 years) from a formal medical services training program within the United States Armed Forces.

-- Work Experience: Candidates must be a high school graduate and must have been employed as a full-time medical assistant in 5 out of the last 7 years.
+- Work Experience: Candidates must be high school graduates and have been employed as full-time medical assistants in 5 out of the last 7 years.
 Work experience must include both clinical and administrative duties.

-- Instructor: Candidates must be a current instructor in an accredited medical assisting program and have completed a course of instruction in a healthcare discipline related to medical assisting.
+- Instructor: Candidates must be current instructors in an accredited medical assisting program and have completed a course of instruction in a healthcare discipline related to medical assisting.
 Candidates must also have at least 5 years of teaching experience in a medical assisting discipline.

-- Other Recognized Examination: Candidates must have taken and passed another certification organization’s exam in medical assisting that has been approved by the AMT Board of Directors.
+- Other Recognized Examination: Candidates must have passed another certification organization’s exam in medical assisting approved by the AMT Board of Directors.